aycaayldrn/forest-health-prediction/README.md

     - Balanced dataset classes using SMOTE and weighted random forests.
     - Evaluated model performance with accuracy, precision, recall, F1-score, and confusion matrices.
     - Visualized feature importances and model comparison results.

+- **Model Selection and Evaluation:**

+  Several models were tested, including Logistic Regression, Decision Tree, and Random Forest Classifier.

+  After evaluation:
+    - Random Forest consistently achieved higher accuracy, macro-averaged precision, and recall compared to other models.
+    - Random Forest is robust to overfitting, handles feature importance, and performs well even with imbalanced or noisy data.
+    - Feature importance visualization provided additional interpretability, helping to understand which factors most influence forest health.
+  Thus, Random Forest was selected as the best-performing model for this prediction task.

 - **Performance:**
     - Achieved approximately **66%** overall accuracy with optimized Random Forest.